 Need cash this summer while doing an unpaid internship for credit?
 Check out the UCC Internship Scholarship Fund!
 (Please note, the UGST 404 application deadline is May 5 if applying for the UCC Internship Scholarship Fund.)

 Students can take this course a total of two times, earning up to 12 credits for each course taken.
 There are limited spots available each term.
 Students will be admitted on a first-come, first-served basis.

 - The internship must run for at least eight weeks over the term.

 - The internship must be project-based or involve industry-specific learning activities or skill development.

 - Unpaid internships that can be used for credit must follow the Fair Labor Standards Act internship criteria.

 - The organization must define your position as an internship and allocate time and resources to identifying mutual goals and providing supervision, feedback, and evaluation.

 - The site supervisor must provide orientations, training and feedback, work with the intern to create learning goals, conduct a mid-term conference, and complete a final written evaluation.
-Interns are expected to have direct and consistent contact with their supervisor.
+Interns are expected to have direct and consistent contact with their supervisors.